wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api-proxy.md

 The API proxy opens on a separate page.

-## Step 2: Developing the REST API Proxy
+## Step 2: Develop the REST API Proxy

 Let's develop the REST API proxy by adding an operation.
 To do this, follow the steps given below: